 Any student enrolled who is in the military reserve or National Guard who may be called to Active Duty that makes it impossible for them to complete their course requirements, will be granted a full refund for military purposes.
 The student must provide official deployment documentation before reporting to or upon their return from service, to the Director of Registration & Records for a refund to be considered.

-See the Academic Calendar on the college website for the "10 percent" date of each semester.
-Refund information is available online at: http://www.rccc.edu/events/category/academic-calendar-2012-2013/
+See the Academic Calendar on the College website for the "10 percent" date of each semester.
+Refund information is available online under the academic calendar.